| T

 experiments, saying that they were simply applying a technique that

 had been practiced for some time in the visual arts.
+If we acknowledge that our ideas are drawn not always

 from a blank tablet but are instead indebted to the work of those whom